 Collect Rental Applications Digitally

-Once your top-notch property listings have attracted a bevy of candidates, it’s your job to learn more about them.
-Specifically, you’ll want to understand their employment history, rental background, income, and creditworthiness to ensure they’ll be reliable tenants.
+Once your top-notch property listings have attracted a multitude of candidates, it’s time to get to know them.
+Specifically, you want to understand their employment history, rental background, income, and creditworthiness to ensure they’ll be reliable tenants.

-As you may have guessed, collecting this information is simple with TurboTenant.
+Because TurboTenant provides landlords with free rental applications (the applicant pays all tenant screening fees), all of the necessary information is collected in one place, saving you time from having to sift through stacks and stacks of paper applications.
 Sign up for your free account, customize your digital rental application, enter your applicant’s contact information, and let our software handle the rest.

 You can rest easy knowing that every question in your digital rental application fully complies with federal and California state screening laws.
-Not to mention, TransUnion will directly charge applicants the screening fee while you pay nothing out of pocket.
-If your rental market is highly competitive, you can cover it yourself.
+Not to mention, Rent Butter (or screening partner) will directly charge applicants the screening fee while you pay nothing out of pocket.
+If your rental market is highly competitive, you can cover it yourself, which could be an attractive perk for high-quality applicants.

 Use a Legally Compliant Lease

-After screening your pool of applicants, your dream candidate will hopefully present themselves.
-In a perfect world, they have a great credit score, sterling landlord references, zero criminal history, and a steady income to boot.
-(If only all applicants were this ideal.)
+As you screen your pool of applicants, your dream candidate will hopefully be apparent.
+In an ideal world, they have a great credit score, sterling landlord references, a clean criminal history, and a steady income to boot.

-While hiring a lawyer to create a legally sound lease on your behalf will likely get the job done, doing so is time-consuming and expensive.
+Would hiring a lawyer to create a customized, legally-compliant lease get the job done?
+Yes, but lawyers are costly and often very busy.
 Instead, utilize property management software to create a state-specific rental contract on your behalf in just 15 minutes or less.

-With our Unlimited Plan, you can create unlimited lease agreements for roughly the initial consulting fee a lawyer would charge you.
+With TurboTenant’s Premium Plan, you can create unlimited lease agreements for less than the cost of a lawyer — and all without having to leave your desk.

 Lock Down Maintenance Requests

-It’s your obligation to perform timely repairs, after all.
-In fact, in most states, if a landlord fails to maintain basic habitability standards for tenants, they are breaking their rental contract and the law (and risking legal and financial consequences as a result).
+It’s your legal obligation to perform timely repairs, after all.
+In fact, in most states, if a landlord fails to maintain basic habitability standards for tenants, they breach their own rental contract and the law (and risking legal and financial consequences as a result).
+In California, failure to maintain a habitable unit is enough grounds to enable a tenant to cancel the lease without penalty, leaving you with a massive repair bill and a vacant unit.

 Collect Rent Online

-Ah, rent.
-The oh-so-important monthly payment around which all landlord-tenant relationships revolve.
-Without steady rent payments from your tenants, your investment stalls, cash flows dry up, and your ability to grow your portfolio takes a major hit.
+Rent is the literal lifeblood of your rental property business.
+Without steady rent payments from your tenants, your investment stalls, cash flows dry up, and your ability to grow your portfolio takes a significant hit.

-While collecting rent through Zelle, Venmo, CashApp, or direct bank transfers is a serviceable option, property management software provides a more seamless and functional experience and offers higher send and receive limits.
+While collecting rent through Zelle, Venmo, CashApp, or direct bank transfers is a serviceable option, property management software provides a more seamless and functional experience, offering higher send and receive limits.
 Set up recurring rent payments, send reminders, and track every dollar automatically, all with TurboTenant.

 Streamline Rental Property Accounting

-While fussing with QuickBooks and juggling spreadsheets does the job for many real estate investors, this software doesn’t cater its accounting software to landlords.
-Thankfully, others do (and we bet you know who we’re going to recommend).
+While fussing with QuickBooks and juggling spreadsheets may do the job for many real estate investors, accounting software typically doesn’t cater its features to landlords.

-TurboTenant’s property management software, equipped with REI Hub‘s robust accounting features, is the most practical way for you to handle your rental accounting.
-With its intuitive interface, you can automatically track cash flow, expenses, income, profit and loss, and balance sheets, and put your rental accounting on autopilot.
+TurboTenant Accounting is the most practical way for you to handle your rental accounting.
+With its intuitive interface, you can automatically track cash flow, expenses, and income.
+With that information, landlords can quickly produce profit and loss statements and balance sheets for up-to-date financial analysis.

 TurboTenant Makes DIY Landlording Easy

-Being a landlord in California may come with its fair share of responsibilities, but with the right tools, you don’t have to white-knuckle the experience.
-By streamlining and automating your most essential duties with property management software, success can become inevitable.
+Being a landlord in California may come with its fair share of responsibilities, but with the right tools, you’ll be a pro in no time.
+By streamlining and automating your most essential duties with property management software, success is all but guaranteed.

 TurboTenant’s all-in-one landlord software can help you streamline every step of the rental process.
 We’ve got you covered from property marketing, tenant screening, state-specific lease generation, maintenance coordination, rent collection, and more.

-Sign up for a free TurboTenant account today to become a better California landlord right away.
+Sign up for a free TurboTenant account today to start your California landlording journey on the right foot.